 A great free thing to do in Hohhot.
-This museum has four main exhibit areas including dinosaurs, the great plains (my favorite exhibition), underground and space.
+This museum has four main exhibit areas.
+They include dinosaurs, the great plains, underground, and space.

 The area where the museum is is quite large.
-On the right I think it is some kind of cinema (like Imax or something).
+On the right is some kind of cinema, like Imax.
 On the left is the museum.
-There is a ticket booth where they give you a ticket to enter the museum which I figured was so they can track how many visitors entered, but then no-one checks it.
-Perhaps it is so people can keep it as a souvenir.
+There is a ticket booth where they give you a ticket to enter the museum, but it’s free.
+No-one checks it.

 You can not take water into the museum.